-In most scenarios they will be categorized by department; however it’s possible and recommended to add multiple classifications to your policies.
+In most scenarios they will be categorized by department.
+However it’s possible and recommended to add multiple classifications to your policies.
 The more a document is classified, the more meaning it takes on, resulting in it being much easier to find.

-In addition to this, the ‘Enterprise Keywords’ column also allows the policy to be tagged with more keywords generated ‘on the fly’.
+Additionally, the ‘Enterprise Keywords’ column also allows the policy to be tagged with more keywords generated ‘on the fly’.
 These can also be used to aid navigation and search.